genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 </foundation-grid-pro>
 ```
 :::
-### Connected data and Custom columns
+### Connected data and custom columns

-When you connect the grid with the back-end using `<grid-pro-genesis-datasource />`, your grid automatically creates all the columns based on the metadata that comes from the server.
+When you connect the grid with the back end using `<grid-pro-genesis-datasource />`, your grid automatically creates all the columns, based on the metadata from the server.

-Now if you create a new custom column defining the `field`, and this `field` has the same name of the field that comes from the back-end.
-Then the grid automatically set the data to be displayed in this field.
-Let's see an example:
+If you now create a new custom column defining the `field`, which must have the same name as a field in the back end, the grid sets the data to be displayed in this field.

-If you connect your grid with the back-end through a dataserver called `ALL_TRADES` that has these fields: `TRADE_ID`, `PRICE` and `QUANTITY`.
-The implementation would be like this:
+In the example below, the grid is connected to the back-end through a Data Server resource called `ALL_TRADES`; this has the fields `TRADE_ID`, `PRICE` and `QUANTITY`.

 ```html
 <foundation-grid-pro>